 For a Project to become a member of the Cultural IP Initiative, the following conditions must be met:

-The Project recognizes the existence of cultural intellectual property rights of artisans, craftsmen and craftswomen, and traditional creative communities;
+1. The Project recognizes the existence of cultural intellectual property rights of artisans, craftsmen and craftswomen, Indigenous People, Ethnic groups and local communities;